knowledge-learning/ehealthkd-2019/docs/pages/index.md

 * **is-a:** indicates that one concept is a subtype, instance, or member of the class identified by the other.
 * **same-as:** indicates that two concepts are semantically the same.
-* *has-property:* indicates that one concept has a given property or characteristic.
+* **has-property:** indicates that one concept has a given property or characteristic.
 * **part-of:** indicates that a concept is a constituent part of another.
 * **causes:** indicates that one concept provoques the existence or occurrence of another.
 * **entails:** indicates that the existence of one concept implies the existence or occurrence of another.

 **Contextual relations (3):** allow to refine a concept (it involves Concept, Action, Predicate, and Reference) by attaching modifiers.
 These are:

-* **in-time:** to indicate that something exists, occurs or is confined to a time-frame, such as in exposición in-time verano.
+* **in-time:** to indicate that something exists, occurs or is confined to a time-frame, such as in “exposición” in-time “verano”.
 * **in-place:** to indicate that something exists, occurs or is confined to a place or location.
-* **in-context:8* to indicate a general context in which something happens, like a mode, manner, or state, such as exposición in-context prolongada.
+* **in-context:** to indicate a general context in which something happens, like a mode, manner, or state, such as “exposición” in-context “prolongada”.

 **Action roles (2):** indicate which role plays the concepts related to an Action:

-* **subject:** indicates who performs the action, such as in [el] asma afecta [...].
+* **subject:** indicates who performs the action, such as in “[el] asma afecta [...]”.
-* **target:** indicates who receives the effect of the action, such as in [...] afecta [las] vías respiratorias.
+* **target:** indicates who receives the effect of the action, such as in “[...] afecta [las] vías respiratorias”.
 Actions can have several subjects and targets, in which case the semantic interpreted is that the union of the subjects performs the action over each of the targets.

 **Predicate roles (2):** indicate which role plays the concepts related to a Predicate:

 * **domain:** indicates the main concept on which the predicate applies.
 * **arg:** indicates an additional concept that specifies a value for the predicate to make sense.
-The exact semantic of this argument depends on the semantic of the predicate label, such as in mayores [de] 60 años, where the predicate label mayores indicates that 60 años is a quantity, that restricts the minimum age for the predicate to be true.
+The exact semantic of this argument depends on the semantic of the predicate label, such as in “mayores [de]60 años”, where the predicate label “mayores” indicates that “60 años” is a quantity, that restricts the minimum age for the predicate to be true.

 The output for Subtask B is a plain text file where each line corresponds to a semantic relation between two key phrases, in the format: